 There’s the less positive side to this, too—I recently went through a thing in my journals where I realized I was trying so hard to sound all fancy and descriptive and be Nabokov, basically.
 Now I see that that has already been done, that sometimes less is more, and that the best thing is to just describe things as I see them.
 I feel like I don’t care at all about sounding original, I just want to be sincere and be myself.
 (See also Jenny’s piece in April about angsty art.)

 Doing something over and over and hoping for different results (isn’t there some definition of insanity that’s kind of like that?).
-On that note, just how powerful habits are—not even in something as extreme as addiction, but like every time you stop yourself from comparing yourself with other people, you are just a little stronger and a little less likely to do that again in the future.
+On that note, just how powerful habits are—not even in something as extreme as addiction, but like every time you stop yourself from comparing yourself with other people, you become a little stronger and a little less likely to do that again in the future.
 Or looking at websites or people’s FBs that you know will piss you off just so you can b a h8r.
-I think we all give in to little actions like that because smaller, tired parts of us get some kind of satisfaction out of it, even though we know our ultimate desire is to not have that energy in our lives.
-We think it’s how we are, it’s too late to change, or it’s just something we do and it doesn’t matter, but I truly believe these habits cloud your brain and take you out of what’s important.
-There are just so many things in the world to be annoyed about or make you feel bad that you can’t avoid, so why would you seek them out?
-Ugh sorry if I sound Eat Pray Love-y.
+I think we all give in to little actions like that because smaller, tired-er parts of us get some kind of satisfaction out of it, even though we know our ultimate desire is to not have that energy in our lives.
+We think it’s just something we do and that it doesn’t matter, but these habits cloud your brain and take you out of what’s important.
+There are just so many things in the world to be annoyed about or that make you feel bad that you can’t avoid, so why would you seek out more of them?
+Eat Pray Love-y.

 We get so many Damn Girl Qs about developing a personal style—and Marie has answered this question, but maybe we should do something where all of our style writers weigh in.
 I love this.
 Petra and I were talking about how people have questions like this about your artist POV and we realized that neither of us sought out influences; it’s just this thing where you have an insatiable hunger for it, you seek it out whether you mean to or not.
 You just wanna learn learn learn.